Literature / The City & the City

 - Cluster F-Bomb: Dhatt, oh Dhatt.
 "Even though of course those fuckers, those fuckers more than any other fuckers — and we have our share of fuckers."
 Also see his paragraph-long Cluster F-Bomb during his interrogation.

 - Decade Dissonance: For a long time, Besźel was the more technologically advanced city because Ul Qoma was under economic embargo by the United States, and the roads were filled with Qoman donkey traps alongside Besź motor cars.
 Now the situation is reversed, and Besźel is stuck with late-80s infrastructure - dial-up internet and rickety cars - while Ul Qoma is awash with skyscrapers and broadband due to a technological and archeological boom.
 It's implied this is necessary for the separation to keep working - without being able to tell at a glance what city a building or vehicle belongs to, a citizen is perpetually at risk of Breaching.

-- Felony Misdemeanor: Breaching is a much worse crime than anything else that could be committed in either Besź or Ul Qoma, and the police invoke the omnipotent Breach to deal with the murder case not because of how heinous the murder was, but because she was murdered in Ul Qoma but dumped in Besźel.
+- Felony Misdemeanor: Breaching is a much worse crime than anything else that could be committed in either Besź or Ul Qoma.
+The police invoke the omnipotent Breach to deal with the murder case not because of how heinous the murder was, but because she was murdered in Ul Qoma but dumped in Besźel.
 When her American parents fly in to Besźel, they are outraged that the police are not investigating the case more thoroughly.
 They just don't understand that calling in Breach to deal with a case is akin to summoning God to enact divine retribution upon a wrongdoer - or, at least, that's how the two cities see it.